 General support for pupils

-Children with a Statement of Educational Need receive targeted support in accordance with the terms of their statement.
+Children with an EHCP receive targeted support in accordance with the terms of their plan.
 Other children who experience difficulty with some aspects of learning will also be given extra support where possible.